Early Life and Education of Conan O'Brien: A Complete Timeline

 1931: Birth of Ruth O'Brien

-In 1981, Conan O'Brien entered Harvard University after graduating as valedictorian.
+In 1981, Conan O'Brien entered Harvard University as valedictorian of his high school class.

-In 1985, Conan O'Brien graduated magna cum laude from Harvard University with a Bachelor of Arts degree in History and Literature.
+In 1985, Conan O'Brien graduated magna cum laude with a Bachelor of Arts degree in history and literature from Harvard University.

 1992: Ford Taurus SHO